Uber-App-Screen-Shots-320x202

 LLC compliance requirements vary from one state to the next, but Uber drivers (no matter where they operate) are likely to find them relatively simple.
 To form an LLC, Uber drivers will have less initial registration paperwork and fewer ongoing filings and reports than if they decided to operate as a corporation.

-What Steps Should Uber Drivers Take to Form an LLC?
+How Can Uber Drivers Form an LLC?

 I’ve listed the basic steps that Uber drivers would follow to establish an LLC.
 They are similar to those for businesses in other industries.
 State and local requirements will vary depending on where a driver will be operating the LLC.